10 to 15 inches

 Food & Diet Requirements 🦴

-Feed your Ori-Pei 3/4 to 1 cup of dry food depending on its weight, at two regular feeding times per day.
+Feed your Ori-Pei 3/4 to 1 cup of dry food, depending on their weight, at two regular feeding times per day.

 Be aware that Ori-Peis are very sensitive to both hot and cold weather.
 Take them on short, brisk walks in the winter, and in the summer, walk them in the morning or evening when it’s cooler.